CGosser/friday-10/README.md

-# recreation of my reproduction of cracked.com, using react instead of angular.
+# recreation of my reproduction of tap room project, using react instead of angular.

 ## planning